 Of course, the principles of dealing with any trauma patient (or medical emergency) are the same – safe approach, A-B-C-D-E. But remember, in the sporting context this may be only minutes after an injury is sustained and your ability perform a comprehensive primary survey as is limited, as is how you can deal with any time-critical injuries that need intervention.

-This is not just about contact sports; accidents can happen in almost any sporting environment.
-The 2014 soccer world cup had several examples of athletes who had loss of consciousness from head injuries and none of these were managed appropriately (with protection of the cervical spine) and some were allowed to stay on the field of play clearly concussed.
-In light of this, FIFA has recently changed its guidance on management of concussion.
+Accidents can happen in almost any sporting environment.
+The 2014 soccer world cup had several examples of athletes who had a loss of consciousness from head injuries and none of these was managed appropriately (with the protection of the cervical spine) and some were allowed to stay on the field of play clearly concussed.
+In light of this, FIFA has recently changed its guidance on the management of concussion.

 County cricket in the UK recently had two fielders collide – both were unconscious as a result and one had a fractured mandible (neither got the catch).
 In 2012 an English Premiership footballer called Fabrice Moamba had a televised VF arrest on the football field from previously unknown hypertrophic cardiomyopathy (thankfully, he survived – its good to have an AED and two cardiologists in the crowd and a tertiary hospital nearby).